-On the one hand, the normalization of relations between the USSR and western countries allowed Armenia to directly communicate with the Armenian diaspora, strengthening its position in the international arena.[7]
-On the other hand, the Armenian diaspora played a significant role in developing propaganda in favor of Armenia and against Azerbaijan regarding the issue.[8]
-Moreover, after the dispute intensified, the Armenian diaspora began to assist Armenia financially and militarily by supplying weapons and militants.[9]
+Indeed, it should be remembered that Armenia’s claim over Nagorno-Karabakh was not a new issue.
+Even during Soviet times, Nagorno-Karabakh Armenians periodically asked the central government for unification with the Armenian SSR,[6] and Gorbachev’s glasnost policy only created a suitable opportunity for Armenia to realize its goals.
+On the one hand, the normalization of relations between the Soviet Union and Western countries enabled Armenia to establish direct communication with the Armenian Diaspora and strengthen its position in the international arena.[7]
+On the other hand, the Armenian Diaspora played a pivotal role in shaping international public opinion by disseminating propaganda that promoted Armenia’s position and portrayed Azerbaijan negatively in the context of the conflict.[8]
+Moreover, after the dispute intensified, the Armenian Diaspora began to assist Armenia financially and militarily by supplying weapons and militants.[9]

 The democratization process in the USSR allowed Armenian mass media to express Armenia’s position on the Nagorno-Karabakh issue freely.
 Furthermore, Armenian intellectuals who were the main driving force in the Karabakh movement stressed, in both local and international media outlets, the need to annex Karabakh to Armenia in order to restore ‘historical justice.’
 “Inspired” by democratization, Armenians began to organize an ecological demonstration that later turned into a political movement with the involvement of 1/3 of the country’s population.[10]
 The political mobilization of Armenians resulted in the establishment of organizations such as “Karabakh Committee,” “Krunk,”[11] and the Pan-Armenian National Movement political party, founded by Levon Ter-Petrosyan, who later became the first president of Armenia and played a leading role in the Karabakh movement.
-Therefore, Gorbachev’s “Glasnost” and “Perestroika” policies were crucial in establishing suitable conditions for separatist Armenians to undertake previously planned projects.
+Therefore, Gorbachev’s perestroika and glasnost policies were crucial in establishing suitable conditions for separatist Armenians to undertake previously planned projects.

-[2] Gitomirski, Sasha, “Glasnost And Perestroika,” The Cold War Museum; http://www.coldwar.org/articles/80s/glasnostandperestroika.asp.
-Accessed on December 2, 2022.
+[2] Gitomirski, Sasha, “Glasnost and Perestroika,” The Cold War Museum; http://www.coldwar.org/articles/80s/glasnostandperestroika.asp.
+Accessed on December 2, 2024.

 [3] Beissinger, Mark R., “Nationalism and the Collapse of the Soviet Communism,” Contemporary European History, Vol. 18, No. 03, 2009, p.
 336.